Is DeepL Accurate? Translation Quality Reviewed

-In 2018, TechCrunch praised DeepL for being more accurate and nuanced than other machine translation tools in the field, claiming it had outdone other tech giants (quite an achievement when you’re up against giants like Google) and raised the bar for machine translation.
+Back in 2018, TechCrunch praised DeepL for being more accurate and nuanced than other machine translation tools in the field.
+The article claimed that DeepL had outdone other tech giants and raised the bar for machine translation.

 But with new AI translation tools changing the machine translation landscape, is DeepL really still the world’s best translation tool?
 Or are the machine translation tides about to change?